-The lab introduces students to 3D modelling, teaching them design fundamentals and the relevant theoretical aspects through a hands-on approach (learning by doing).
+The project lab introduces the students to the practice of 3D modelling, digital lighting, shading, and texturing, through the learning of the fundamental design tools.
+The theoretical notions are conveyed through practice (learning by doing).

 DIGITAL CULTURES

 The course explores the scenarios, disciplines, trends, action fields, festivals and production centres that, through the digital world, move among creativity, design, art and technology.
 Several areas of interest will be covered through the analysis of case studies: nets and data visualisation, generative software, VR, game, interaction design, product design, game platforms, DIY culture, arts, science, robotics and artificial intelligences.